Survival rates for rhabdomyosarcoma by risk group

 Survival rates are often used by doctors as a standard way of discussing a person’s prognosis (outlook).
 Some people may want to know the survival statistics for those in similar situations, while others may not find the numbers helpful, or may even not want to know them.
 If you would rather not read about the survival rates, skip to the next section, “How is rhabdomyosarcoma treated?”

+When discussing cancer survival statistics, doctors often use a number called the 5-year survival rate.
 The 5-year survival rate refers to the percentage of patients who live at least 5 years after their cancer is diagnosed.
 Of course, many people live much longer than 5 years (and many are cured).

 Here are general survival statistics based on risk groups.
 These numbers come from large clinical trials treating children with RMS in the 1980s and 1990s.